13 Picture Hanging Hacks for Perfect Walls

 Toothpaste Marks the Spot

-You can also place a small dab of toothpaste on the hanger and then press it against the template once it’s on the wall.
+If you’re learning how to hang pictures, you can also place a small dab of toothpaste on the hanger and then press it against the template once it’s on the wall.
 Remove the frame, and the spot of toothpaste on the template will mark the nail’s placement.

-Plus: Check out 49 other things you never knew you could do with toothpaste.
+If you’re arranging a gallery wall, it’s easier to start with templates made from craft paper.
 Once your template arrangement is final and taped on the wall exactly where they will hang, hammer a nail through each template’s marked X. Tear away the paper template and the nail is ready in perfect position to hang each gallery piece.
-This article shows you how to hang an entire gallery wall with less stress!

 Keep It Level